Golf Tutorials

 • If the tape is on the heel: This placement pulls the CG closer to the shaft, making it easier for the toe of the club to "turn over" through impact.
 It's a common trick to help fix a slice or promote a draw.
 When you remove it, you may find your slice comes back or your draw straightens out.
 The club will feel less "draw-biased."

 • If the tape is on the toe: This is the opposite.
 It pulls the CG away from the shaft, slowing down the club face's rotation.
 Players use this to combat a hook or encourage a fade.
-When you remove it, you may find the club turns over more easily, and that fade might become a straight shot or even a slight a hook.
+When you remove it, you may find the club turns over more easily, and that fade might become a straight shot or even a slight hook.

 • If the tape is low and on the sole: Placing tape low on the club head lowers the overall CG.
 This can help you launch the ball higher with less spin - great for getting fairway woods or hybrids airborne.
 When you remove it, you might notice a slightly lower, more piercing ball flight with a bit more spin.

 • If the tape is on the back of the club head: Weight added far back from the club face increases the Moment of Inertia (MOI), which is just a fancy term for forgiveness.
-It makes the club a 'gentler on mis-hits.
+It makes the club a little gentler on mis-hits.
 When you remove it, the club may feel a little less stable on off-center strikes.
 You lose a small degree of that built-in forgiveness.

 How to Safely Remove Lead Tape from a Golf Club: A Step-by-Step Guide